 As we begin down the path of embracing this Spirit, let us be especially mindful of the role of the Holy Spirit.
 None of this is about self-help.
 Quite the opposite.
 Adopting these qualities is not something we do in our own strength nor is it something we do without the guidance of the Holy Spirit.
 This is a journey we take together, hand-in-hand with the Holy Spirit.

 A Spirit of Power

-Adopting a spirit of power is a lot less tangible concept in my mind than one of love or of self-discipline.
+Adopting a spirit of power is a much less tangible concept in my mind than one of love or self-discipline.
 This particular part of our God-given spirit took me longer to make sense of.
 What I found helpful was looking at A Spirit of Power as tapping into the strength of the Holy Spirit.